Saturday, July 18, 2026

 I immediately pulled out my laptop and ordered a new lens from Amazon.

 This seems to be a crazy pattern in our lives, so much so that it feels that we are living within the spin cycle of washing machine of destruction.
-Recently, as I was performing a simple oil change on my son’s truck, the oil filter collapsed while I was wrenching it off.
+Recently, as I was performing a simple oil change on my son’s truck the oil filter collapsed as I was wrenching it off.
 Even after completely destroying the filter and hammering endlessly with my air chisel, I failed to find success.
-After 2 hours of hammering and frustration, I towed the vehicle to the local mechanic who removed it in about 25 seconds for $25.
+After 2 hours of hammering and frustration I towed it to the local mechanic who removed it in about 25 seconds for $25.
 That translates to about a dollar a second…I am a cheap man…but that was worth every penny,

-The air conditioner broke this past Tuesday (hot week for that, let me tell you).
-Fortunately, after paying three times the fair market value for a new capacitor at a local establishment, the AC was up and running again in a matter of hours.
+The air conditioner broke this past Tuesday, (hot week for that, I can tell you).
+Fortunately, after paying 3 times the fair market value for a new capacitor, at a local establishment, the AC was up and running again in a matter of hours.

 It seems that I am constantly fixing everything around me.
-I am currently needing to fix a clock, a boat motor, boat hull, boat transom, house shingles, roller shades, brakes, idler pulley, lawn mower deck and a list of other things that I can’t even remember.
+I am currently needing to fix; a clock, boat motor, boat hull, boat transom, house shingles, roller shades, brakes, idler pulley, lawn mower deck and a list of other things that I can’t even remember.

 As a dad who is too cheap to hire most things out and tends to be a lifetime learner…I end up being the one…mostly by choice…who inherits the role of Mr. Fixit.
 I know that I am not alone in this.

-Because I take this self-appointed role of fixing the family's dilemmas seriously, it becomes particularly difficult to find your children off to college, hours from home with broken vehicles.
+Because I take this self appointed role of fixing the family dilemmas seriously, it becomes particularly difficult to find your children off to college, hours from home with broken vehicles.
 It has happened to both our oldest daughter and our son.

 A couple of years ago our daughter found herself with a flat tire and could not find a place that was willing to fix it for less than $300.
 “Great Scott!
 Hannah!
 You can’t pay that much!”